REVISED: NOVEMBER 2018

 All figures in PowerPoint should be saved at 300 dpi high resolution when published at 100 per cent.
 Computer printouts and screen captures do not reproduce well, and should therefore be avoided.
 Where these are essential, the material should be of adequate contrast and density.

 The numbering of tables must be with Roman numerals, e.g. Table I, Table II, etc. Tables should be set out clearly and each table should have a short title (heading).
 All tables must be cited in the text before placement of the table itself.
 The position of the table in the text should be clearly identified.
 Tables should be attached to the end of the main manuscript file on submission.

 High-resolution colour or greyscale photographs are acceptable and should be submitted as EPS or JPEG files and labelled in the same manner as figures.

 Authors are urged to have a colleague check their paper for clarity of presentation and typographical errors before the paper is submitted to the Journal.

 The initial manuscript will be reviewed by a minimum of two referees who have been nominated by the Publications Committee.
 The referees will recommend acceptance, provisional acceptance with revision, or rejection.
 Where appropriate, the referee’s comments and suggestions will be returned to the principal author so that the paper can be revised.
 After revision, the paper must be returned to the Journal co-ordinator who will ensure that all the recommended changes have been carried out to the satisfaction of the referees and the Publications Committee.

-One copy of the revised and final manuscript should be submitted in Microsoft Word, double line spacing and conforming to the format and style as given in this document.
+One copy of the revised and final manuscript should be submitted to OJS in Microsoft Word, double line spacing and conforming to the format and style as given in this document.